Abhishek-Kraj/fabric-capacity-autoscaling/README.md

 ## 📊 How It Works

-The Logic App runs on a schedule (default: every 5 minutes), queries the Capacity Metrics dataset, counts data points exceeding thresholds, and scales the capacity accordingly.
+The Logic App runs on a schedule (default: every 5 minutes) and uses intelligent logic to prevent unnecessary scaling:

-**Example with default settings:**
-- **Query window**: 20 minutes (scaleDownMinutes × 2 = 10 × 2 = 20 data points)
-- **Scale-UP trigger**: 10 consecutive data points above 80% = 5 minutes sustained
-- **Scale-DOWN trigger**: 20 consecutive data points below 30% = 10 minutes sustained

-This asymmetric design responds quickly to demand while being conservative about scaling down to prevent cost-inefficient flapping.
+1. **Data Collection**: Queries the Capacity Metrics dataset for the last hour of usage data (30-second intervals)
+2. **Time Window Evaluation**:
+   - Finds the newest data point timestamp
+   - Calculates separate evaluation windows for scale-up (5 min) and scale-down (15 min)
+   - Filters data points within each window and calculates average utilization
+3. **Intelligent Decision Logic**:
+   - **IF** scale-up average ≥ threshold (100%) → **Scale UP** (takes priority)
+   - **ELSE IF** scale-down average ≤ threshold (45%) → **Scale DOWN**
+   - **ELSE** → Do nothing (neither condition met)
+4. **Action**: Scales capacity if needed and sends email notification

+**Why This Prevents Flip-Flopping:**
+- Scale-up always takes priority when threshold is met
+- Scale-down only happens when scale-up condition is NOT triggered
+- Separate time windows (5 min vs 15 min) allow quick response to demand but conservative scale-down
+- If both conditions are met simultaneously, scale-up wins

 ## 📋 Prerequisites